predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 of sensing agents in a general-purpose adaptive sensing policy language (ASPL).
 ASPL specifies both the control criteria as well as the control actions depicted in the above state diagram.
 The [example ASPL policy file](https://github.com/predictive-technology-laboratory/sensus/blob/develop/Sensus.Shared/Adaptation/example-aspl-policy.json) demonstrates the ASPL format.
 The elements of the format are described in the documentation for
-<xref:Sensus.Adaptation.AsplSensingAgent>.
-If more than 1 <xref:Sensus.Adaptation.AsplStatement> is
+<xref:Sensus.Adaptation.SensingAgent> and <xref:Sensus.Adaptation.AsplSensingAgent>.
+If more than 1
-provided to the <xref:Sensus.Adaptation.AsplSensingAgent>, then the first one whose criterion is satisfied by the observed data will be used for sensing control.
+<xref:Sensus.Adaptation.AsplStatement> is provided to the <xref:Sensus.Adaptation.AsplSensingAgent>,
+then the first one whose criterion is satisfied by the observed data will be used for sensing control.

 In the example ASPL policy file, you will see many places where property types and property names are specified.
 In general, each <xref:Sensus.Adaptation.AsplElement> will specify a property type that is the fully-qualified